shriphani/subotai/README.md

 ## Usage

-FIXME
+Structural similarity routines are available in the
+<code>subotai.structural-similarity</code> namespace.
+Record
+extraction routines are in the <code>subotai.records</code> namespace.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Shriphani Palakodety

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.